Jena through a magnifying glass

 • Students of “Teacher training” are generally allowed to attend Bachelor modules.

-• Recommendations for a practical semester within the 5th and 6th semester.
+• Practical semester during the 5th and 6th semester—are there recommendations?

 • We recommend completing your practical semester during the summer semester (typically the 6th semester).